Dulcy (play): Tryout and opening engagement

 The play had a week-long tryout in Indianapolis at English's Opera House, starting February 14, 1921.
 Immensely popular in Indianapolis because of Seventeen, Gregory Kelly was forced to make many curtain calls at the opening, which the theatre manager had designated "Gregory Kelly Night".
 It was a trying situation for Lynn Fontanne, who was the star.

 The production opened at the Cort Theatre in Chicago on February 20, 1921.
 Percy Hammond at the Chicago Tribune wrote "Lynn Fontanne is an impish beauty with the gift of disguising the broadest of fun in a veil of subtlety".
 He was also impressed with Howard Lindsay as the scenario writer Leach, calling his recitation of the scenario for Sin "one of the funniest of the season's episodes".
 The performances of John Westley, Gregory Kelly, Wallis Clark, and Elliott Nugent all received commendation.

-So nervous were the authors at their first opening night in a big city (the tryout didn't count), that they couldn't sit still in the theater, but instead paced up and down in the lobby and the street outside.
+So nervous were the authors at the opening night in a big city sans the tryout, that they paced the lobby and the outside street.
 Tyler said he could see it was a success after the second act, "but Kaufman and Connelly, poor innocents, suffered right on-- lord, how they did suffer!"
 Tyler later had Kaufman write up a description of their agony, which he did in the character of Connelly.
 Tyler sent it to Percy Hammond as a Sunday story, but Hammond "pinched it outright and ran it under his own name", as "The Pessimistic Playwrights".

-After three months, the play closed in Chicago on May 7, 1921.
+The play had a three months run in Chicago, closing on May 7, 1921.